Friends of Aileu is the friendship relationship between:

 - St Augustine’s College in Kyabram and Aileu Technical and Vocational High School

 - St Joseph's College in Echuca and St Peter and Paul's Catholic College in Aileu.

 These schools have exchanged and photos and the Australian schools have raised funds to improve facilities at the schools in Aileu.
 Year 11 students from St Joseph's College and St Augustine's College have even visited Aileu a number of times to get to know their friendship schools and communities.

-    If your school would like to know more about participating in the friendship school relationship, you can contact the Project Officer.
+You can email firstname.lastname@example.org if you or your school would like to know more about participating in the friendship school relationship.

 Friends of Aileu Events

 You are welcome to join us at the bi-monthly meetings of the Friends of Aileu Community Committee.